newcat/baklavajs/docs/editor.md

 > Never remove a connection from the list yourself!
 This will result in the connection not being GCed.
 > Always use the `removeConnection` method.

-## Calculation
-The editor model also provides a convenience function to calculate all nodes based on the node tree.
-For this to work, you need to implement the [calculate](!!API%{ "type": "class", "name": "node", "field": "calculate" }%) method when creating custom nodes.
-You can also [export](#saving--export) the editor state and node tree to do calculations yourself.
-This could be useful if you have heavy logic that you want to perform in WASM or offload to a server.
-However, for simple use cases, using the `calculate()` method should be fine.

 ## Saving / Export